buildit/pe-community-aws-cloudwatch/PITCHME.md

  - You can _easily_ publish arbitrary log data (metrics) with simple API calls
  - You can alert on any metric you can publish
  - You can graph any metric you can publish
+ - If it's good enough for Amazon, it's probably good enough for us (?)

 ---